 The round diamond is the most versatile of the shapes and can be matched beautifully with each of the other shapes to make a simply stunning display of sparkle.
 It accounts for almost 75% of all diamonds sold, due to it's beauty as a solitaire diamond.

 Choosing 'ideal' or 'very good' cut grades and selecting ideal, excellent, or very good polish and symmetry grades will ensure optimum brilliance and fire.
-For the most exquisite Ideal Round diamonds available go to the My Diamonds Loose Diamond Selection.
+Contact us for the most exquisite Ideal Round diamonds available.
+View round diamond engagement rings

 The princess diamond is square in shape with pointed corners.
 Like the round diamond, this is chosen extensively to be included in engagement rings, and is the fancy diamond shape that is the most popular.

 The princess cut diamond consists of 54 facets (or 55 if the culet is excluded).